ncbirdconservation/bird-knowledge/README.md

 # Bird Knowledge

-Experimental knowledge graph of bird conservation initiatives, species, habitats, and practices.
+Experimental knowledge graph of bird conservation initiatives, species, habitats, plans, projects, topics, and priorities.
 It uses some principles from [Foam](https://marketplace.visualstudio.com/items?itemName=foam.foam-vscode), storing data in readable/editatble markdown format, designed to make management of links and entities relatively simple.

 Data structure will be maintained through a python script, which will do the following: